Skip to Content

 Hot Springs Resources

-By far the best guide to Canada’s hot springs is Hot Springs of Western Canada by Glenn Woodsworth and David Woodsworth.
-We have used an earlier edition of this book for years and recently picked up the 3rd edition.
+By far the best book about Canada’s hot springs is Hot Springs of Western Canada.
+I used an earlier edition of this book for years and recently picked up the 4th edition.
 It has tons of info on every hot spring, including tons of really obscure ones that are hard to reach.

-If you plan to visit any of the undeveloped hot springs, you’ll have to drive on some remote logging roads.
+If you plan to visit any of the undeveloped hot springs in Canada, you’ll have to drive on some remote logging roads.
 These roads have lots of confusing junctions, which makes navigation difficult.
 And there’s usually no cell service out there.
 I always bring a copy of the Backroad map book to prevent getting lost.
-For the hot springs in this post, you’ll need the Vancouver and Coast Mountains Backroad Mapbook, the Kootenay Rockies Backroad Mapbook, and the Northern BC Backroad Mapbook.

 I’ve also made a custom hot springs Google map for you.
 It includes the location of every single Canadian hot spring I mention in this post.
 Click the map to navigate around.
 As you can see, most of the hot springs on the map are in British Columbia, or very close to it.